Pylons/pyramid/docs/glossary.rst

     Application-code generated events may be subscribed to in the same way as system-generated events.
   Subscriber
-    A callable which receives an event.
+    A callable which receives an :term:`event`.
 A callable becomes a subscriber through an application registry registration.
 See :ref:`events_chapter` for more information.
   Request type